jnessier/ReverseProxy-PlausibleAnalytics/README.md

 // If your proxy runs under https://example.com/stats, then set /stats as relative URI and otherwise just leave the string blank.
 $relativeUri = '/stats';

-// Set all allowed URI which should be accessible trough the proxy
+// Set all allowed URI which should be accessible through the proxy
 $whitelist = [
     '/js/script.js',
     '/js/plausible.outbound-links.js',